sofiawallq/vintage-corner/README.md

 ### Business model

-I like the idea of a proper business model for my store, but since I didn't really have the time to write one I asked ChatGPT for one and I think it looks alright so I'll paste it in for the sake of having one.
-I think the AI nailed the customer segments since they are pretty much the same as what I discussed a little earlier.
+I actually asked an AI for help with the business model, mainly to see if they could analyse the page and interpret it in the same way as me - simply to get a confirmation for if the users experience the store in the way I intend them to.
+I think the AI nailed the customer segments since they are pretty much the same as what I discussed earlier in the section above.

 __Value Proposition__
 Unique and High-Quality Vintage Items: Vintage Corner offers carefully selected items that cannot be found in mainstream stores.